ChrisAdderley/ZeroTemporalTransit/readme.txt

 INSTALLATION
 ============

-I recommend removing any previous versions of Radioactivity before installing an update.
+I recommend removing any previous versions of the mod before installing an update.

 To install, place the GameData folder inside your Kerbal Space Program folder.
 If asked to overwrite files, do so.